isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

            "port": 3306
        }
    }

+Depending on the database configuration, many of the parameters may be optional.

 Please note that usage of hosts storage is optional.
 A user can define all host reservations in the configuration file, and that is the